abolfazl9403/SW-UIBK/README.md

 This service class is responsible for converting gold prices to a desired currency.
 It receives a list of gold prices, fetches the exchange rate from a `CurrencyExchangeService`, and then performs the conversion.
 Additionally, it calculates statistics such as the maximum, minimum, and average gold prices.

 ### 3. `CurrencyExchangeService.java`
 This service class retrieves the exchange rate for the currency used in converting gold prices.
-It fetches the exchange rate from an external API, specifically from the National Bank of Poland (NBP) API.
-The exchange rate fetched is for the Euro (EUR) currency.
+It fetches the exchange rate from an external API, specifically from the National Bank of Poland (NBP) API (`http://api.nbp.pl/api/exchangerates/rates/c/eur/`).

 ### 4. `GoldApiService.java`
-This service class fetches gold prices data from an external API, specifically from the National Bank of Poland (NBP) API.
+This service class fetches gold prices data from an external API, specifically from the National Bank of Poland (NBP) API (`http://api.nbp.pl/api/cenyzlota`).
 It allows fetching gold prices for a specific date range by providing the start and end dates as parameters.

 ### 5. `GoldPlotService.java`
 This service class generates a time-series chart of gold prices over time using the JFreeChart library.
 It receives a list of gold prices and plots them on a chart, which is then saved as an image file (`gold_prices_chart.jpg`).